philiplarsson/dart-app/README.md

 If you want to create dummy users and dummy data you can run all seeders with:
 - `php artisan db:seed`.

 Next you should create a user.
-Some routes need admin users so below we will create one admin user and one "regular" user.
+Some routes require admin users so below we will create one admin user and one "regular" user.

 `php artisan tinker` to get a php shell.